comparison

 Best for: plantar fasciitis; daily wear; all-day comfort

-Brooks Addiction Walker 2 Men's's is a strong option for plantar fasciitis if you need better cushioning and support for daily wear.
+Brooks Addiction Walker 2 Men's is a strong option for plantar fasciitis if you need better cushioning and support for daily wear.

 • Comfortable cushioning